-Chocolate chip and oatmeal cookies are our favorite way to do cookies that involve chocolate and for good reason, THEY ARE DELICIOUS!
+Chewy chocolate chip and oatmeal cookies are our favorite way to do cookies that involve chocolate and for good reason, THEY ARE DELICIOUS!
 You may want to make these now to see what I mean.
 These easy oatmeal and chocolate chips cookies are perfect for any occasion or holiday and everyone will love them.

 You may think that adding oats to a chocolate chip cookie will change or take away from the pureness of a classic chocolate chip cookie.
 Nothing can be further from the truth.

 I know I may be bias but I feel ok in saying this because anyone who has tried it totally agrees it is delicious!
 You absolutely must give this recipe for chewy chocolate chip oatmeal cookies a try.

 Here is what you need to make these delicious and easy chocolate chip and oatmeal cookies: